 - Brand mission, vision, and goals

 Understanding these essential elements will assist you in developing a brand identity that accurately reflects your company to its target audience.

 Understanding your market, determining the right brand tone, and defining your brand’s identity and personality will help you establish your brand’s naming criteria.
 Your brand’s naming criteria will give you a clear image of the right name for your business.

-So, get creative and start looking through dictionaries and thesauruses for words that meet your company’s naming needs.
-Make a list of short, attractive, inventive, memorable, or symbolic terms that can help your company stand out.
+So, get creative and look through dictionaries and thesauruses for words that meet your company’s naming needs.
+Make a list of short, attractive, inventive, memorable, or symbolic terms to help your company stand out.

 However, if naming your company sounds too difficult and challenging, you can always use a powerful business name generator.
-Name generators are the most efficient ways to come up with a memorable brand name.
+Name generators are the most efficient way to create a memorable brand name.

 Put Your List of Brand Names to the Test

-Don’t just pick a name at random because it sounds good after you’ve compiled a list of prospective brand names that are suitable for your naming requirements.
+Don’t just pick a name randomly because it sounds good after you’ve compiled a list of prospective brand names suitable for your naming requirements.
 Instead, run your list through a small sample of your target audience.

-After you’ve tested these names, choose the best one and check with the USPTO to see whether it’s already trademarked by another brand.
+After you’ve tested these names, choose the best one and check with the USPTO to see whether another brand has already been trademarked.
 Verifying your company’s name with the USPTO safeguards it against future copyright disputes.